lightlyss/mooncell/README.md

 ```

 ## Patches
-To update the database, make the necessary changes to `docs/json/akasha.db` and
+To update the database, make the necessary changes to `docs/json/*.db` and
-add the new splash art into `docs/img/servants/`.
+add any new splash art into `docs/img/servants/`.
 ```bash
 npm run reset-db
 npm test